Can One Be Exempt from Post-Release Community Supervision?

 In 1999, Jose Serrano Espinoza, then age 45, was convicted in Ventura County of violating Penal Code § 459 (commercial burglary) and Penal Code § 666 (petty theft with priors), both as felonies.
 In fact, Mr. Espinoza had five prior serious felony convictions (which was alleged as a sentencing enhancement under Penal Code § 1170.12) and he had served five prior terms (which was alleged as a further sentencing enhancement under Penal Code § 667.5(b)).

-In 2013, the legislature passed Prop 36 to allow certain qualifying inmates sentenced on a third strike, such as Espinoza, to request re-sentencing when the 25 to year third strike sentence arose from a non-violent offense.
+In 2013, the legislature passed Prop 36 to allow certain qualifying inmates sentenced on a third strike, such as Espinoza, to request re-sentencing when the 25 to life third strike sentence arose from a non-violent offense.
 Espinoza qualified to seek such resentencing because neither Penal Code § 459 is not a serious or violent felony, nor is section 666.

 Espinoza filed this motion for resentencing under Penal Code § 1170.126 in 2013.
 The trial court granted the motion and resentenced Espinoza, to who had already served more than fourteen years, to seven years and four months.
 The trial court ordered Espinoza immediately released due to time served, but ordered that he participate in post-release community supervision (PRCS).

 Espinoza challenged the ruling ordering him to PRCS as improper.
 He argued, essentially, that because he served many years more than the proper sentence, he was exempt from PRCS.